 The federally mandated entrance interviews are required for all students receiving a Federal Perkins Loan, Federal Direct Stafford Loan or a Federal Direct Graduate PLUS Loan for the first time at SVA.
 If a student has received a Stafford Loan at a previous institution, they do not need to attend the entrance interview here at SVA.

 This does not apply to a Federal Perkins Loan, as all students awarded this loan must attend an entrance interview.
 Students must attend an entrance interview before any loan proceeds may be received.
 The entrance interview is an information session explaining the student’s rights and responsibilities regarding these loan programs.

-For the 2016 Spring semester our entrance interview session will be held in Room 311 of the 209 East 23 Street building.
+For the 2016 Fall semester our entrance interview sessions will be held in Room 311 of the 209 East 23 Street building.
 Entrance Counseling sessions are scheduled as follows: